1,000+ Opportunities

 Online Application – Available March 16, 2026 BFCG26 Technical Requirements Technical Service Providers Additional Program Resources Beginning Farmer Lender’s Network Past Requests For Proposals + Beginning Farmer R1 Recap Beginning Farmer R1 Award Recipients

-Based on current listing details, eligibility includes: New York farmers who have operated a farm for no more than 10 years, actively involved in day-to-day management, operating a commercial farm in New York State.
+Based on current listing details, eligibility includes: Beginning farmers who have not operated a farm for more than ten years, are actively involved in day-to-day farm management, and operate a commercial farm in New York State.
 Applicants should confirm final requirements in the official notice before submission.

-Current published award information indicates $5,000 to $200,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+Current published award information indicates $5,000 - $200,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.

 The current target date is June 14, 2026.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.